kaynetik/kaynetik/README.md

 ### 👋 Hi, I'm Aleksandar

+Familiarize yourself with my work thus far > https://blog.nesovic.dev/

-You have a question/comment on something I've done?
+You have a question or a comment on something I've done?
 Then let's socialize!
 [Contact me on telegram](https://t.me/kaynetik) 👋

 ----